Maybe I’ll look back at these notes and turn them into a proposal.

 Even though you have plenty of money, you careen between feeling guilty and worrying that you’re not using it well.

-So why do we resist making choices?
+So why do we resist making decisions?

 Because each choice, no matter how tiny, involves a tiny twinge of loss.